WHAT: The Complete Works of William Shakespeare (Abridged) (Revised)

 WHEN: 19 April 2013

 All 37 Plays in 97 Minutes!

 An irreverent, fast-paced romp through the Bard’s plays, The Complete Works of William Shakespeare (abridged) was London’s longest-running comedy having clocked a very palpable nine years in London’s West End at the Criterion Theatre!

 Now revised for 2013 with the same recycled jokes – just put in a different order.
 Join these madcap men in tights as they weave their wicked way through all of Shakespeare’s Comedies, Histories and Tragedies in one wild ride that will leave you breathless and helpless with laughter.

-After the last show we saw starring the Reduced Shakespeare Company, we decided that if they were coming back to Nottingham, we’d go see them again.
+After the last show we saw starring the Reduced Shakespeare Company we decided that if they came back to Nottingham, we’d go see them again.
 Voilà!
-This time, the subject matter wasn’t the history of sports around the world, but instead, the works of William Shakespeare.
+This time, the subject matter wasn’t the history of sports around the world, but instead the works of William Shakespeare.

 To start with, after some “safety announcements” (which was a good warm-up for the laughing muscles), the first play receiving the abridged treatment was Romeo & Juliet.
 It was a little lengthier than expected, so they stepped it up a gear and swiftly dealt with all the comedies in one blow, because “they’re all the same anyway”, and most of the tragedies were taken care of as a game of American football (!).
 Coriolanus became a cooking show.

 One thing we appreciated last time was how they adapted the show not just to be current (“Let’s bury [Richard III] in a car park!”) but also to the place they’re performing – in Nottingham’s case, referring to a local pub and the Robin Hood theme park yet to be built.
 This is how you win over an audience!
 Not that any of us needed winning over, to be fair.